-Bacterial resistance to meropenem may result from: (1) decreased permeability of the outer membrane of Gram-negative bacteria (due to diminished production of porins) (2) reduced affinity of the target PBPs (3) increased expression of efflux pump components, and (4) production of betalactamases that can hydrolyse carbapenems.
+Bacterial resistance to meropenem may result from one or more factors: (1) decreased permeability of the outer membrane of Gram-negative bacteria (due to diminished production of porins); (2) reduced affinity of the target PBPs; (3) increased expression of efflux pump components, and; (4) production of β-lactamases that can hydrolyse carbapenems.

 There is no target-based cross-resistance between meropenem and agents of the quinolone, aminoglycoside, macrolide and tetracycline classes.
 However, bacteria may exhibit resistance to more than one class of antibacterial agents when the mechanism involved include impermeability and/or an efflux pump(s).

-European Committee on Antimicrobial Susceptibility Testing (EUCAST) clinical breakpoints for MIC testing are presented below.
-(See Table 1.)
+European Committee on Antimicrobial Susceptibility Testing (EUCAST) clinical breakpoints for MIC testing are presented as follows.
+(See Table 2.)

 Click on icon to see table/diagram/image